-I was born and raised in San Diego, California and graduated from the University of San Diego in 2007 with a B.A. in Communication Studies and minors in Peace & Justice Studies and Classical History.
-My undergraduate capstone research focused on the impact of Al Jazeera English's coverage of the 2011 Egyptian Revolution.
-I decided to continue pursuing my interests in Middle Eastern politics and human security by enrolling in a Master's program at the Kroc School of Peace Studies.
-While at the Kroc School, I focused on the deleterious effects of U.S. counterterrorism policies in Yemen and Pakistan, as well as recruitment strategies of extremist groups.
+I was born and raised in San Diego, California and graduated from the University of San Diego in 2011 with a B.A. in Communication Studies and minors in Peace & Justice Studies and Classical History.
+I decided to continue pursuing my interests in human rights by enrolling in a Master's program at the Kroc School of Peace Studies.
+While at the Kroc School, I focused on the deleterious effects of U.S. counterterrorism policies in Yemen and Pakistan.
 I worked at B'Tselem's Jerusalem office during my Master's program, cataloging video footage from the West Bank and Gaza according to potential human rights abuses.

-International Relations, Human Security, Comparative Politics, Middle Eastern Politics, U.S. Foreign Policy, Social Movements, Political Science in Science Fiction
+International Relations, International Law, Human Rights, Human Security, U.S. Foreign Policy, INGOs/NGOs, Comparative Politics, Middle Eastern Politics, Social Movements, Grassroots Mobilization

 Articles Under Review:

 Nylen, Alexandria.
 2017.
 "Frontier Justice: International Law and 'Lawless Spaces' in the 'War Against Terrorists'" at Perspectives on Politics

 Nylen, Alexandria and Charli Carpenter.
 2016.
 "Questions About Killing: Constructing International Law Through Public Opinion Surveys" at Journal of Global Security Studies